bparanj/crystal/electronics/components/diode.md

 - Signal Clamping
 - Directional Conductivity

 When a diode is missing from a circuit, problems can arise if there is a need for current direction control or protection from reverse current.
-Here are common scenarios where a diode would be needed:
+Scenarios where a diode is needed:

 1. Reverse Current Protection: